Maternity Leave Allowance for B.C. Government Employees

 - A regular (full- or part-time) employee

-- An auxiliary employee who is eligible for benefits as per your collective agreement or terms and conditions of employment
+- An auxiliary employee eligible for benefits as per your collective agreement or terms and conditions of employment

 The maternity allowance amount is the difference between 85 percent of your basic pay and the gross maternity benefit you receive from EI.

 Employment Insurance requires a one-week waiting period before they process your first payment.
-If you qualify for the maternity allowance, we will provide a benefit waiting period allowance of up to 85 percent of your basic pay for the waiting period.
+If you qualify for the maternity allowance, you can receive a benefit waiting period allowance of up to 85 percent of your basic pay for the waiting period.

 Salary Used to Calculate the Allowance

-The allowance is calculated on your base position and may increase with certain wage increases that occur during your leave.
+The allowance is calculated according to your base position.
+If the position’s wage goes up during your leave, the allowance will increase.
 Check your collective agreement to find out what increases apply.

-If you are on a temporary appointment at the time of your leave, your allowance is calculated on the salary stated in your temporary appointment letter.
-If your temporary appointment is scheduled to end part way through your leave, your allowance is recalculated using the basic pay amount for your base position for the remainder of your leave.
+If you are on a temporary appointment at the time of your leave, your allowance is calculated based on the salary stated in your temporary appointment letter.
+If your temporary appointment is scheduled to end during your leave, your allowance is recalculated using the basic pay amount for your base position for the rest of your leave.

 Income Tax Implications